BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 | `tools`                | Project-specific analysis tools       | Read-only  |
 | `work_area`            | Temporary working directory           | Read-write |

-   **Note:** Your `work_area` folder also contains templates for Stata and R. By default, these template files are read-only.
+   **Note:** Your `work_area` folder also contains templates for Stata, R and/or Python, depending on your project requirements.
+By default, these template files are read-only.

 ### Logging Out